What is the Norwegian krone (NOK)? – Definition for beginners

 Until 1875, the Norwegian speciedaler was Norway’s business currency.
 When Norway joined the Scandinavian Monetary Union in 1875, the currency was downgraded in favor of the krone.
 Other members include Denmark and Sweden.

-During the German occupation, which lasted until 1945, one krona was equivalent to the national reichsmark of 0.6.
-After the war, the kroner was pegged to the British pound at a rate of 20 pounds to 1 pound.
-In 1992, the Norwegian Central Bank abandoned the fixed exchange rate and adopted a floating exchange rate due to increased speculation on the Norwegian Krones in the early 1990s.
+During the German occupation, which lasted until 1945, one krone was equivalent to the national reichsmark of 0.6.
+After the war, the krone was pegged to the British pound at a rate of 20 pounds to 1 pound.
+In 1992, the Norwegian Central Bank abandoned the fixed exchange rate and adopted a floating exchange rate due to increased speculation on Norwegian Krones in the early 1990s.
 The decision was triggered by an interest rate hike on the Kroner, which caused Norges Bank to lose around SEK 2 billion.
 The Norwegian Central Bank still fluctuates its exchange rates.

-Economic impact on the value of the Norwegian Krone
+Economic impact on the value of the Norwegian krone

-Norwegian Krone usage
+Norwegian krone usage

-Kroner is used throughout Norway as the main currency to pay for goods and services.
+Krone is used throughout Norway as the main currency to pay for goods and services.
 Payments are also accepted in neighboring countries bordering Norway, such as Sweden and Finland.

 Norwegians and tourists visiting Norway can get their bills at ATMs, commonly known as small banks scattered across the country.
 Debit and credit cards are accepted in almost every store and restaurant and can be used for payment in lieu of cash.

 - The Norwegian krone is the official currency of Norway.
-Currency code – ISK, symbol – kr.
+Currency code – ISK, symbol – KR.

-- Coins are available in denominations of 1, 5, 10, and 20 kronor, and notes are denominated in denominations of 50, 100, 200, 500, and 1000.
+- Coins are available in 1, 5, 10, and 20 Kroner denominations, and notes are denominated in 50, 100, 200, 500, and 1000.

-- The Krone movement began in 1875.
+- The krone began to flow in 1875.